Embedded Art Professional

 Homo sapiens x

-Completed by Lowry in 2015, Hsx is a project that consists of a series of five exhibits designed to resemble typical NPS signage.
+Completed by Lowry in 2015, Hsx consists of a series of five exhibits designed to resemble typical NPS signage.
 Presenting subspecies of Joshua Tree National Park visitors from a natural history point of view, the work addresses important issues of public safety and best practices with a touch of humor.
-Currently on display at the Joshua Tree Visitor Center, they will be permanently installed in 2017.
+Work is currently underway to create two additional exhibits that address new issues, one of which is the mortality rate of desert tortoises due to increasing traffic levels in the park.
+Exhibits will be permanently installed in 2017.

 StarCount is a project Lowry developed for Joshua Tree National Park’s annual night sky festival.
 Its aim is to address the issue of light pollution.
 Prominent, low-tech “celestoscopes” are placed in high visibility areas as part of a mock science experiment to study visible stars, treating them as an endangered species.
 During the festival, astronomers come by nightly to take counts of stars and visitors can record counts themselves.
 Additional information about light pollution is available from free posters attached to the devices.